-A bruise, also called a contusion (pronounced: kun-TOO-zhen) or an ecchymosis (pronounced: eh-ky-MOE-sis), happens when a part of the body is struck and the muscle fibers and connective tissue underneath are crushed but the skin doesn't break.
-When this occurs, blood from the ruptured capillaries (small blood vessels) near the skin's surface escapes by leaking out under the skin.
-With no place to go, the blood gets trapped, forming a red or purplish mark that's tender when you touch it — a bruise.
+A bruise, also called a contusion (pronounced: kun-TOO-zhen), happens when a part of the body is injured and blood from the damaged capillaries (small blood vessels) leaks out.
+With no place to go, the blood gets trapped under the skin, forming a red or purplish mark that's tender when you touch it — a bruise.

-Bruises can happen for many reasons, but most are the result of bumping and banging into things — or having things bump and bang into you.
-Fortunately, as anyone who's ever sported a shiner knows, the mark isn't permanent.
+Bruises can happen for many reasons, but most are the result of bumping into things — or having things bump into you.

 Anyone can get a bruise.
-Some people bruise easily, whereas others don't.
+Some people bruise easily, while others don't.
 Why?
 Bruising depends on several things, such as:

 - how tough the skin tissue is